robusta-dev/krr/README.md

 ### Features

--   No Agent Required: Robusta KRR is a CLI tool that runs on your local machine.
+-   **No Agent Required**: Robusta KRR is a CLI tool that runs on your local machine.
 It does not require running Pods in your cluster.
-(But it can optionally be run in-cluster for weekly Slack reports.)
+(But it can optionally be run in-cluster for weekly [Slack reports](#slack-integration).)
--   Prometheus Integration: Gather resource usage data using built-in Prometheus queries, with support for custom queries coming soon.
+-   **Prometheus Integration**: Gather resource usage data using built-in Prometheus queries, with support for custom queries coming soon.
--   Extensible Strategies: Easily create and use your own strategies for calculating resource recommendations.
+-   **Extensible Strategies**: Easily create and use your own strategies for calculating resource recommendations.
--   Future Support: Upcoming versions will support custom resources (e.g. GPUs) and custom metrics.
+-   **Future Support**: Upcoming versions will support custom resources (e.g. GPUs) and custom metrics.

 ### Resource Allocation Statistics